Financial institutions have reported a spike in attempted credit card fraud since the pandemic shut down the global economy.

 The ability of machine learning to identify hidden links between variables is unrivaled.
 It's able to detect sophisticated correlations that would be virtually impossible for a person to notice.

-However, this means lengthy development cycles, slower deployment, and costly maintenance.
+Therefore, this means lengthy development cycles, slower deployment, and costly maintenance.

 The Black Box Problem